 While these acupressure points are effective for mild cases of constipation, chronic constipation may indicate underlying imbalances that may require professional evaluation.
 If you're dealing with chronic constipation, it's always advisable to consult with a qualified practitioner for a thorough assessment.

-Acupressure with Moxa
+Simplify Your Acupressure Sessions with Moxa

+The Moxa Acupressure App provides tailored sessions to aid in consistent acupressure practice and constipation relief.
 To take your journey to wellness a step further, consider downloading the Moxa Acupressure App.
 This app offers a wide range of rituals and personalized sessions to help restore balance to your body and improve your overall well-being.
 Let us take the complexity out of finding the right points, pacing the sessions, and tracking our progress.
 See how Moxa can you help find the right points for your body and help establish a routine.